Page 2

 Interior

-• I'm leaving the dash in place, which means that behind the dash will remain drab green (but few will see it).
+• I've left the dash in place, which means that behind the dash will remain drab green (but few will see it).

 • Inside door panels coated with rust proofing and sound proofing.

-• Underside heavy coated with Crommelin water proofing pond sealer.
+• Underside heavy coated with Crommelin water proofing sealer.

 Interior Furnishings